m-horky/sllm/README.md

 3. Why: Meh, I do not know.
 WARNING You should use '--amend' to rewrite the message.
 ```

+To use this automatically for every commit in your repository:

+- Create `.git/hooks/commit-msg` and set it as executable.
+- In it, call `sllm-git-message --file $1`.

 ## Using local translation tool